klahnakoski/mo-parsing/README.md

 * Added `Engine`, which controls parsing context and whitespace (think lexxer)
 * faster infix parsing (main reason for this fork)
 * ParseResults point to ParserElement for reduced size
-* packrate parser is always on
+* packrat parser is always on
 * less stack used